I can now put a big checkmark next to something on the garage to-do list! I finished building my miter saw bench this weekend.

 Now I have a much more reliable method to cut down lumber for projects!

-The plans on the Home Depot Blog were clear and easy to follow, and I would definitely recommend these plans if you’d like to build a miter saw bench!
+The plans on the Home Depot Blog were clear and easy to follow, and I would recommend these plans if you’d like to build a miter saw bench!

-Now, if I can keep the momentum going and get some more projects done, I will be in good shape.
+If I can keep the momentum going and get some more projects done, I will be in good shape.